lebinary/compiler/README.md

 }
 ```

-The compiler translates the above code into SaM assembly code that can be executed on the Stack Abstract Machine:
+The compiler translates the above code into assembly code that can be executed on the Stack Abstract Machine:

 ![Speedup Example](speedup_example.gif)